Vast surface parking lots around offices can be enticing targets for redevelopment.

 Zoning changes, design constraints and financing are among the hurdles.

 Maintenance and mitigation techniques are crucial to help keep insurance premiums low.

 COVID-19 fuels a drive to improve indoor air quality as more office workers return to their buildings.

 Here is how to reinvent these properties for a new era.

 An adaptive-reuse project in Manhattan rejuvenates a landmark that had fallen upon hard times.

 The fall 2023 issue of Development magazine features a cover story on NAIOP’s Developer of the Year, VanTrust Real Estate.
 Other articles include a look at a logistics prototype for dense urban areas, a conversation with author and demographer Joel Kotkin and the challenging renovation of a Seattle landmark.

 The summer 2023 issue of NAIOP’s Development magazine features a cover story on the evolution of office amenities.
-Other articles include an analysis of a document from 1989 that could help real estate professionals navigate the latest downturn, an on-the-ground report from the 2022 NAIOP-Drexel Summer Real Estate Program for rising high school juniors and seniors of color, and a look at the tenants in an innovative industrial building in Vancouver, Canada.
+Other articles include an analysis of a document from 1989 that could help real estate professionals navigate the latest downturn, a report from the NAIOP-Drexel Summer Real Estate Program, and a look at the tenants in an innovative industrial building in Vancouver, Canada.